This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 In all honesty, they startled me several times when I was so focused on taking pictures, and they ran and played right behind me or jumped unexpectedly out of the water.

-In addition, do not try to touch the monkeys.
+In addition, do not touch the monkeys.
 Keep in mind that they are wild animals.

 Furthermore, do not give them any human food.
-The caretakes feed them several times a day with one of their favorite foods which is barley.
+The caretakers feed them several times a day with one of their favorite foods which is barley.

 You will take hundreds of pictures during your visit to Jigokudani Snow Monkey Park!